 The Company is not required to pay income tax in the country where it is incorporated; therefore, there is no requirement to file an income tax return.
 In Thailand, where the Group's subsidiaries Royal Finishing and Paokin operate, the corporate tax returns are examed by the tax authority without issuing official approval certificates.
-Royal Finishing and Paokin have filed the corporate tax returns up to 2018.
-Mira Home, Inc. has applied for the declaration of the income tax at the local tax agency up to 2018.
-Thai Kin Company Limited was incorporated in 2018 and has not commenced operation.
-It is not required to file its corporate tax return yet based on local regulations.
+Royal Finishing and Paokin have filed the corporate tax returns up to 2019.
+Mira Home, Inc. has applied for the declaration of the income tax at the local tax agency up to 2019.
+Thai Kin Company Limited had no taxable income in Hong Kong and was not required to file its corporate tax return based on local regulations.
+Angel Win Limited was incorporated in 2020 without commencing operation and was not required to file its corporate tax return based on local regulations.
 The income tax return of the Company's Taiwan branch has been approved by the tax authority up to 2018.

-(n) Capital and other equity
+(o) Capital and other equity